 This is a collection of my favorite writing about the fundamentals of American politics from around the web; expanding it slowly has been an ongoing project.
-All of these have contributed significantly to my thinking about how American politics works.
-Many of these are long articles, but they all have my highest recommendation as a good use of your time.
+All of these articles have contributed significantly to my own thinking about how American politics works.
+Many of them are long, but every one of them has my highest recommendation as a good use of your time.

-My quotes here represent more an effort to entice readers to read the whole thing than attempts to deliver the essence of each piece.
+Note that the quotes I provide here represent more an effort to entice readers to read the whole thing than attempts to deliver the essence of each piece.

 I've broken this collection into a few rough sections: